Jean Dubuffet

 Recognition of Jean Dubuffet

-Dubuffet died in Paris in 1985, leaving a legacy as a master of texture and form and a champion of unconventional artistic expression.
+Dubuffet passed away in Paris in 1985, leaving a lasting legacy as a master of texture, form, and unconventional artistic expression.
+His work continues to captivate and inspire audiences around the world.

 The information on this page was automatically generated from open sources on the Internet.
 If you are the owner, its representative, or the person to whom this information relates and you wish to edit it – you may claim your ownership by contacting us and learn how it works for Artists.